alessandrovalori90/blockbench/README.md

 * restclient-cpp needed to compile the client:
 	+ git clone https://github.com/mrtazz/restclient-cpp.git
 	+ cd restclient-cpp/ && ./autogen.sh && ./configure && sudo make install
+	+ if error: `./driver: error while loading shared libraries: librestclient-cpp.so.1: cannot open shared object file: No such file or directory` add restclient-ccp path to LD_LIBRARY_PATH as fallows: `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib/`, to check the path of the library do a make install and is displayed at the end.
 * blockbench:
 	+ git clone https://github.com/alessandrovalori90/blockbench
 	+ cd blockbench/src/macro/kvstore/